uofasciencecamps2019/ComputingScienceInnovators/Scavenger-Hunt-master/clmystery-master/README.md

 Don't use a text editor to view any files except these instructions, the cheatsheet, and hints.

+These Files were taken from https://github.com/veltman/clmystery under MIT License and modified for use in this Repository

 ### Credits

 By Noah Veltman